 There are several reasons to consider dispatch method a key differentiator.
 First, current Commission policy requires a demand response resource be market integrated or incorporated in the CEC’s Long-Term Load Forecast to be eligible for resource adequacy value.
 Without a change to that policy or improvements in the reflection of Shift in forecasts, all market informed products would presumably be ineligible for a resource adequacy designation, which has traditionally been vital for DR business models.
 Second, by increasing demand during periods of low net load and decreasing it during periods of scarcity, Load Shift stands to increase market efficiency.
 The more direct the resource’s participation in the market, the more direct the impact and coordination between resources.
 Third, participant access to market revenues earned through market participation increases the competitiveness of those resources.
 Fourth, the value for the service is transparently provided by the market.
 Finally, market dispatch can enable easier tracking of the resource’s GHG impact because of the strong correlation between market prices and the carbon intensity of power supplied through the CAISO market.

 But these advantages to market integration may be offset by drawbacks.
 Proponents of the Market Informed approaches cited the cost and complexity of market participation as a primary hindrance.
-(These challenges are well documented and currently being addressed in the Supply Side Working Group for Demand Response, so they are not repeated here).
+(These challenges are well documented and currently being addressed in the Supply Side LSWG for Demand Response, so they are not repeated here).
 With lower transaction costs, market informed approaches could increase the reach of Shift to customer loads and classes that are not market integrated.
 The P4LS product, which is akin to an opt-in Time of Use rate that gets updated seasonally, may offer a single customer a chance to participate with considerably less complexity than, for example, PDR-LSR which requires an investment in storage, alters the customer’s price signal every 15 minutes, requires aggregation, and implies greater performance risk.

 Dispatch Locational Granularity